ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 search based on whether a field is an exact match to your provided term or whether or not a field simply contains your term.

-**Note:** Only fields of the type "Text Input", "Textarea", and "Drop-down Lists" are searched with this parameter.
+.. note:: Only fields of the type "Text Input", "Textarea", and
+	"Drop-down Lists" are searched with this parameter.

 "Exact" Matching
 ~~~~~~~~~~~~~~~~